OnionIoT/documentation/docs/introduction/firmware-revision-list.md

 ## The New Firmware 23.05.3

-The new Omega2 firmware (23.05.3) is based on OpenWRT 23.05, and it's running the Linux kernel 5.15.
+The new Omega2 firmware (23.05.3) is based on OpenWRT 23.05, and it's running the Linux kernel 5.15. <!-- TODO: update with KERNEL_VERSION variable -->

 ## Highlights